bboymimi/easy-flamegraph/README.md

 ## Flamegraph generation
 The flamegraph will be generated automatically into the specific subsystem folders: /var/log/easy-flamegraph{cpu,mem,io}.
 However, the specific flamegraph generation needs to be enabled in the etc/default/easy-flamegraph.conf.

+The easy-flamegraph info log can be found in /var/log/easy-flamegraph/log if it cannot work.

 ### CPU
 USE_CPU=true